DeckerSU/komodo-explorers-install/docker/README.md

 docker run -v ${PWD}/.zcash-params:/home/explorer/.zcash-params -v ${PWD}/.komodo:/home/explorer/.komodo -e DAEMON_ARGS="-ac_public=1 -ac_name=KIP0001 -ac_supply=139419284 -ac_staked=10" -e WEB_PORT=3002 -p 127.0.0.1:3002:3002 -it kmdexplorer
 ```

 - This will create `.zcash-params` folder and `.komodo` folder in current (!) directory, container will automatically fill it with needed info.
 All you need is to specify the daemon arguments in `DAEMON_ARGS` environment variable.
-Currently only assetchains (!) are supported, KMD is untested.
-Specifying `DAEMON_ARGS` is mandatory.
+Specifying `DAEMON_ARGS` is mandatory for assetchains.
 - After the container starts up and the daemon performs the necessary block checks, bitcore will start:

     ![Running container](./container-001.png)